Negligent Security Attorney in Miami

 Premises liability is an important and complicated matter in a negligent security case because victims are often injured by an unrelated third party on the defendant’s property.
 While the property owner was not directly responsible for the injury, their negligence in property maintenance or failure to address potentially unsafe conditions lead to foreseeable injuries.

-Premise liability law holds property owners responsible for any injuries that visitors suffer while on their property.
+Premise liability law holds Miami property owners responsible for any injuries that visitors suffer while on their property.
 However, Florida premise law notes specific definitions of who is considered a “visitor” to a property, and thus protected under premise liability law.
 Visitors are generally divided into three categories which help the court decide the degree to which a premise owner is responsible for that individual’s safety.

 - Invitees–an invitee is a person who enters a property owner’s land to transact business or by express invitation in which the parties are mutually interested.
 In such a situation, the landowner’s invitation can be either expressed or implied.
 Examples include a person who enters a grocery store to buy food or a plumber invited into a home to fix a leak.
-Property owners owe the highest level of care to invitees and must keep their property in a safe condition.
+Miami property owners owe the highest level of care to invitees and must keep their property in a safe condition.
 The property owner has a duty to regularly inspect the property for conditions that could potentially harm invitees, and must either repair or provide notice for any known hazards on the premises

 - Licensees–a licensee enters and stays on a property owner’s land for the owner’s convenience or to advance their interests.
 Licensees are subdivided into invited and uninvited visitors, where invited licensees are usually welcomed social guests like friends or family members, and uninvited licensees are merely tolerated visitors, such as a door-to-door salesperson.
 Property owners have an obligation to provide a safe environment for invited licensees but a minimal duty to uninvited licensees